mongodb-js/compass/packages/compass-schema/README.md

 ===

-## Features

-#### Storybook

-Develop and prototype your component with [react-storybook][react-storybook] in a standalone browser view, with linked stories and hot reloading.

-To run storybook mode, type `npm run storybook`, then open [http://localhost:9001](http://localhost:9001) in a browser.
-You can now edit the source code and hit _save_, and changes will immediately show in the browser, while maintaining the state of the component(s).

 #### Electron

 Validate and test your component in an Electron window, styles included.
 The source automatically compiles and the window content reloads when any file under `./src` changes.

 To start Electron and render your component, type `npm start`.

-If you edit the source code and hit _save_, the source will rebuild and the window reload automatically.
-State is not maintained throughout reloads (to maintain application state, use _storybook_ instead).

 #### Enzyme

 The test environment is configured to test components with [Enzyme][enzyme]